Veterans Administration Voluntary Service

 With your help, this program can continue to grow and more veterans will receive the care they need and deserve.

-To get started, contact the Chief of Voluntary Services (aka the CDCE Chief) at your local VA for information about how you can become a certified VA volunteer.
+To get started, contact the CDCE Chief (formerly VAVS Chief) at your local VA for information about how you can become a certified VA volunteer.
 Click here to locate your nearest VA facility.

 We are always in need of Deputy Representatives to assist our Representatives.
 Contact us and we'll put you in touch with Voluntary Service volunteers in your area to help get the process started.